splunk/public-o11y-docs/get-started/o11y-ai.rst

    * - User prompts or inputs
      - Refers to a question or an input by a user to the AI Assistant.
 Examples are “Show me all K8 nodes with more than 90% memory utilization”, and “What is wrong with my payment service?”
    * - Grounding observability data
      - Refers to observability metrics, traces, and logs data.
 Not every user prompt may require grounding observability data.
-For environment-specific questions like “What is wrong with my payment service?”, the assistant leverages payment service-related observability data to answer the question.
+For environment-specific questions like “What is wrong with my payment service?”, the AI Assistant leverages payment service-related observability data to answer the question.
    * - Assistant responses
      - Refer to the output generated by the AI assistant.
 This might contain observability data in a summarized text chart form.
    * - Feedback
      - Refers to any user-entered feedback.
    * - Usage data
      - Usage data is more fully described in the Splunk Privacy Statement.
-Examples include “thumbs up”, “thumbs down”, “chat id”, “copy”, “tokens used”, and “response length”
+Examples include “thumbs up”, “thumbs down”, “chat id”, “copy”, “tokens used”, and “response length”.

 Service limitations
 ==================================================================================